Curriculum Guide

 Class II Spanish

 What do I learn from making the map?
 What do I learn from the maps that others have created?
 How does careful observation and listening lead to problem-solving?
 These essential questions guide student learning throughout the year as they practice listening, speaking, reading, writing, and cultural competency skills and develop the dispositions of an effective, independent learner.
 Focusing on expressing preferences, negotiating life in a community, and describing the world around them in Spanish, students actively contribute to building the content and driving the curriculum of this course.
 In a joyful, vibrant, and creative setting, students perform skits, sing, and create works of art as they acquire the basics of the Spanish language.
-In this class, students are always encouraged to take charge of their learning, give themselves feedback, and develop personal strategies to achieve excellence.
+As they grow as Spanish speakers, students are always encouraged to take charge of their learning, give themselves feedback, and develop personal strategies to achieve excellence.

 Class III Spanish